eloisebarrow/recycle-nyc/README.md

 ## MVP (Minimum Viable Product)

-- Pull data from NYC's Open Data API 'Public Recycling Bins'<br/>
+- Pull data from NYC's Open Data API 'Public Recycling Bins'
-- Build a function that will pull 5 closest recycling bins based on gelocation and display the results on the same page<br/>
+- Build a function that will pull 5 closest recycling bins based on gelocation and display the results on the same page
 - Build a second function that will pull recycling bins by borough when a borough is selected from dropdown menu

 ## PostMVP

-- Pull user's location using the geolocator API<br/>
 - Include a map to visualize the locations of the recycling bins

 ## React Component Hierarchy

-Define the the React components and the architectural design of your app.

 My app starts in the App component, with children components of Header, Main and Footer.

 The Header will have the app's title as well as a navigation subheader, which will have links to the following child components: 'home', 'about', 'near you', 'by borough' and 'resources'.
 'Home' will redirect the user to the Main component, 'about' will link to a simple page with a brief statement about the app, itself, and 'resources' will have a few links to learn more about recycling in NYC.
 'Near you' and 'by borough' will render data by geolocation or borough, respectively.
+All data results will display the park_site_name and address.

 The Main component will render an invite to search for public recycling bins.

-All data results will display the park_site_name and address.

 The footer component will contain a simple copyright logo and a link to go to the top of the page.

 ## Components
-##### Writing out your components and its descriptions isn't a required part of the proposal but can be helpful.

-Based on the initial logic defined in the previous sections try and breakdown the logic further into stateless/stateful components.

 | Component | Description |
 | --- | :---: |